octokit/plugin-rest-endpoint-methods.js/docs/activity/listRepoNotificationsForAuthenticatedUser.md

 # List repository notifications for the authenticated user

-Lists all notifications for the current user in the specified repository.
+List all notifications for the current user.

 ```js
 octokit.rest.activity.listRepoNotificationsForAuthenticatedUser({